About Mt. Blanca Base Camp ⛺️

 An incredible place to camp!
 Unencumbered 360* views of Mt Blanca, the Sangre de Cristo mountain range, Great Sand Dunes National Park and the expansive San Luis Valley.
 Our land is surrounded by 1000's of acres of open range, with Mt Blanca towering at 14,345 ft just to the East.
 You may see cattle, elk, pronghorn, red tail hawks and other bird species.
 You will hear the coyotes howling in the night.

-Camp is on the far end of our 20 acre plot, our home in on the other end.
+Our home is nearby, but many acres away.
 You can hike + mountain bike from camp, we just ask for privacy at & around our home.
 There are many walking trails throughout the landscape and an abandoned ranching corral close to camp.

 Camp is accessible via a 3 mile un-maintained dirt road.
 (4wd highly recommend in inclement weather.)
-The only traffic you may see would be us or an occasional rancher driving by to check on cattle in the area.
+The only people you may see are us or an occasional rancher driving by to check on cattle in the area.
 It's very quiet here, and sitting at camp you may feel like the only people on earth.

 10 min drive to Mt Blanca Trailhead, Zapata Falls and other hiking